 The Lead Generation Funnel

 Each individual follows his own unique process when making a purchase.
-But, despite these differences, all customers follow specific stages that lead up to the transaction—your end goal.
-To help marketers visualize and find ways to influence the customer’s journey, the lead generation funnel was introduced.
+But, despite these differences, all customers follow specific stages that lead up to your end goal—the transaction.
+The lead generation funnel will help marketers visualize and find ways to influence the customer’s journey.

 The lead generation funnel illustrates the journey of a customer from the moment they share their information up to the time they acquire your products or services.

-- Top of the Funnel (TOFU) – This stage is all about building awareness.
+Top of the Funnel (TOFU) – Top of the Funnel (TOFU) – This stage is all about building awareness.
 Since this is your first interaction with the visitor, your main priority is to establish a sense of trust.
-Educating them with timely and relevant content will help you be seen as an authoritative and reliable figure.
+Educating your customers with timely and relevant content will help them see you as an authoritative and reliable figure.

-- Bottom of the Funnel (BOFU) – Once leads have reached the bottom of the funnel, you can already call them prospects.
+Bottom of the Funnel (BOFU) – Once leads have reached the bottom of the funnel, you can already call them prospects.
 In this stage, they are considering to purchase, so your focus should be to sell.
-Giving them case studies, demos, and pricing comparisons will reassure them that transacting with you is the right choice.
+Give them material that will reassure them that your product is the best solution.

 Understanding the three stages in depth will enable you to guide your leads into a purchase.
 Apart from increasing the chances of conversions, the lead generation funnel is also useful in optimizing the customer experience.